-While the quizzes and exams are to be completed by the assorted dates assigned on the Course Schedule, the Bibliographic Paper Assignment is due 11/17 (by midnight) and Reading Reports are due by 12/1 (by midnight).
+While the quizzes and exams are to be completed by the assorted dates assigned on the Course Schedule, the Bibliographic Paper Assignment is due by 11/28 (midnight) and the Textbook Reading Report is due by 12/5 (midnight).
+Also note that these assignments will not be accepted after these due dates.